First Year Experience

 University Housing and Dining Services provides extensive programs which complement other FYE activities, and encourage students to participate in living and learning communities.

-FYE is administered by Dr. Nancy Parsons (Interim Associate Provost), Dr. Katrina Daytner, (Associate Professor in Educational and Interdisciplinary Studies), and the FYE Committee.
+FYE is administered by Dr. Nancy Parsons (Associate Provost), Stacey Macchi, (Assistant Professor in Communication), and the FYE Committee.